GianMarcoOddo/rmpy/rmpy/README.md

 #### Args:

 - returns: A numpy array or pandas series of historical returns for the portfolio.
-- positions: a list or array containing the current positions of the assets in the portfolio.
+- positions: A list or array containing the current positions of the assets in the portfolio.
-- scale_factor: a float representing the scale factor to be used for calculating the marginal changes in NpVaR.
+- scale_factor: A float representing the scale factor to be used for calculating the marginal changes in NpVaR.
-- alpha: a float representing the significance level for calculating the NpVaR.
+- alpha: A float representing the significance level for calculating the NpVaR.

 ### Example: